 |

-Accommodation overview: This detached cottage in the village of Berwick St James sleeps six people in four bedrooms.
+Accommodation overview: This detached cottage is situated in the Wiltshire village of Urchfont and sleeps two people.

 |